National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: The Benjamin School (North Palm Beach, FL)

-While the Gators are viewed as the favorites, the Bulldogs may have gotten a boost when they signed No. 3 cornerback Tyrique Stevenson back in January.
+Elam joins No. 5 cornerback Chris Steele atop a Gators recruiting class that now ranks No. 9.

-"We’re both like similar," Elam told Jeff Sentell of Dawg Nation last month.
-"I definitely want to play with him.
-He’s a ‘Dawg just like me from South Florida.
-He’s a good person at heart."
+Flordia finished 13th in the nation by allowing just 180.8 passing yards per game last season, and the secondary should remain a strength thanks to this year's incoming talent.

-4. DT Ishmael Sopsher
+4. DT Ishmael Sopsher (SIGNED—ALABAMA)

 247Sports: No. 47 overall, No. 5 DT